-Course Advisory: A minimum grade of C in KINE 006E; SCC minimum English and Math standards.

-General Education: Option A: Physical Education; Option C: Area E Transferable to UC/CSU Hours: 48-54 lab.
+Course Advisory: KINE 006E with a minimum grade of C General Education: SCC: Local District Requirement, A; CSU: Area E Transferable to UC/CSU

 Expand upon the techniques and philosophies of beginning yoga.
 Students will be exposed to intermediate postures, various specific yoga systems and additional philosophies of yoga from the masters.